wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 3. Test case: `budget yearly 20000`
    - Expected: Sets the yearly budget to 20000.
 Confirmation message is shown.
 4. Test case: `budget weekly 500`
-   - Expected: Error message is shown indicating invalid time range.
+   - Expected: Error message is shown indicating invalid field.

 ## Adding an income or spending
 Prerequisites: None.
-1. Test case: `add spendings 10 macs`
+1. Test case: `add spending 10 macs`
    - Expected: Adds a spending entry of 10 dollars with description macs and entry date is current date
 2. Test case: `add income 1000 job`
    - Expected: Adds an income entry of 1000 dollars with description job and entry date is current date
-3. Test case: `add spendings 10 macs *food*`
+3. Test case: `add spending 10 macs *food*`
    - Expected: Adds a spending entry of 10 dollars with description macs, tagged as food and entry date is current date
 4. Test case: `add income 100 odd job ~daily~`
    - Expected: Adds an income entry of 100 dollars with description odd job, set to recurring daily and entry date is current date
-5. Test case: `add spendings 100 toy /2024-10-10/`
+5. Test case: `add spending 100 toy /2024-10-10/`
    - Expected: Adds a spending entry of 100 dollars with description toy and entry date set to 2024-10-10
-6. Test case: `add income 10000 salary *SIA* ~monthly* /2024-05-05/`
+6. Test case: `add income 10000 salary *SIA* ~monthly~ /2024-05-05/`
-   - Expected: Adds an income entry of 10000 dollars with description salary, tagged as SIA, set to recurring monthly, and entry date set to 2024-05-05
+   - Expected: Adds an income entry of 10000 dollars with description salary, tagged as SIA, set to recurring monthly, and entry date set to 2024-05-05 and program ask user if he/she wants to backlog
 7. Test case: `add spend 10 food`, `add spending food 10`, `add income 100 job /2024-100-100/`, `add income 100 job ~day~`
    - Expected: Error message is shown indicating the general error made